 The Foundation's SECURE THE FUTURE® initiative works with our partners in Africa to provide care and support for communities affected by HIV.
-This initiative is also expanding our work in HIV, tuberculosis and cervical and breast cancers in sub-Saharan Africa.
+This initiative is also expanding our work in HIV, tuberculosis, non-communicable diseases, and AIDS-related cancers in sub-Saharan Africa.

 How We Are Helping People Living with HIV in Africa

 Since 1999, the Bristol-Myers Squibb Foundation has made a positive and lasting difference in the lives of more than 1 million women and children living with HIV through its support of more than 250 projects in 22 countries in sub-Saharan Africa.

 Several factors have helped transform HIV and AIDS from an acute health crisis to a manageable chronic disease in some countries, including disease awareness and education, expanded treatments and improvements in healthcare system capacity.
 However, people living with HIV in Africa are now dying from diseases such as tuberculosis (TB) and cervical cancer at greater rates.